cinnData/DataSci/11. Association rules/README.md

 ### Association rules in Python

-Association rules can be mined in Python with functions from the  package `mlextend`, which was developed as an extension of scikit-learn.
+Association rules can be mined in Python with functions from the  package `mlxtend`, which contains miscellaneous methods.
 The process is split in two steps: (a) extracting the most frequent itemsets, and (b) selecting association rules by support and confidence.
-We do not always find these two steps separated in data science software applications, but they are so in `mlextend`.
+We do not always find these two steps separated in data science software applications, but they are so in `mlxtend`.

 The two steps are made by means of the functions `apriori` and `association_rules`, respectively.
-We load them as usual:
+You can import them as follows:

 `from mlxtend.frequent_patterns import apriori, association_rules`